Business and Community Event Sponsorship

 Available Funding

+This year’s program funding is reduced from 2025, with demand significantly exceeding available resources.
 A total of $40,000 is available for this program.
 A maximum funding per event is $2,500.

 Tier I: Up to $2,500.
 This tier is intended for newer initiatives with the following priorities: